Matrix3600/msvc-libs/README.md

 The standalone MSVC/SDK library is useful for compiling projects on Linux targeting Windows.

-It can be used also on Windows, without the need to have Visual Studio installed.
+It can also be used on Windows, without the need to have Visual Studio installed.

-Note the Visual Studio library isn't redistributable, so the repackaged version isn't either.
+Note that the Visual Studio library is not redistributable, so neither is the repackaged version.

 Why